ev2900/OpenSearch_Refresh_Interval/README.md

 The information below describes how to use the OpenSearch APIs to adjust the refresh interval for an index

-## Change the OpenSeach Refresh Interval for an Index
+## Change the OpenSearch Refresh Interval for an Index

 Running